Mortumm/mortumm.github.io/about.md

 ## CV

-Past work and projects with their respective and brief descriptions.
+Here is an overview of my past work experiences and projects.
+For more detailed information about my background, including my education and skills, please visit my [LinkedIn profile](https://www.linkedin.com/in/nuno-mendes-engineer/).

 ### Work